The Laundromat (2019 film): Filming

 Principal photography began on October 15, 2018.

 Release

-It had its world premiere at the Venice Film Festival on September 1, 2019.
+The Laundromat had its world premiere at the 76th Venice International Film Festival on September 1, 2019.
 It also screened at the Toronto International Film Festival and the San Sebastián International Film Festival in September 2019.
-It was released theatrically on September 27, 2019, before being released for digital streaming on October 18, 2019, by Netflix.
+It was released in select theaters in the United States on September 27, 2019, before being released for digital streaming on October 18, 2019, by Netflix.